6 Tips For How to Change Clothes During a PhotoShoot

 Summary

-There’s no perfect solution, unfortunately, but the above tips can help make changing clothes on location much more manageable.
+There’s no perfect solution, unfortunately, but the above tips for changing clothes during a photoshoot will make on-location sessions much more manageable.
 I’d also recommend having some clothespins and a lint brush handy.
-If you’re good with moderation, a de-wrinkle or wrinkle release spray helps too (be careful not to create wet spots).
+If you’re good with moderation, a de-wrinkle or wrinkle-release spray helps, too (be careful not to create wet spots).

 Check out this post if you’re trying to decide whether to have your session on-location or in a studio.

 Know any other tips or tricks for on-location changing?
-Leave a comment below or Contact Me.
+Leave a comment below or contact me.
+I’ll be happy to help!

 Updated 08/20/20